jjblues86/taskmaster/README.md

 - User Logout
 Allow users to log out of your application.

+- Uploads
+On the “Add a Task” activity, allow users to optionally select a file to attach to that task.
+If a user attaches a file to a task, that file should be uploaded to S3, and associated with that task.

+- Displaying Files
+On the Task detail activity, if there is a file that is an image associated with a particular Task, that image should be displayed within that activity.
+(If the file is any other type, you should display a link to it.)

 ## To Run
 - Clone this repo
 - run gradle build